Simple Sautéed Swiss Chard

 - Or for a vegetarian meal, serve this with my pumpkin brown rice risotto.

-More Easy Recipes For Swiss Chard
+More Easy Swiss Chard Recipes

 - This Chard Egg Bake is an easy way to use up extra greens and get in your veggies at breakfast!